White Paper: Connecting the Dots for Compliance at Ports

 The main changes in the permit include:

-- Incorporation of municipal stormwater programs that provide equivalent or better protection of receiving waters as compared with the minimum technical requirements as stipulated in Appendix 1 of the permit.
+- Incorporation of municipal stormwater programs that provide equivalent or better protection of receiving waters as compared with the minimum technical requirements as stipulated in Appendix 1 of

 QMS vs. BMS